 In the Fall of 2014, Steven Vogel gave an occasional Beamer-Schneider Lecture on his book Thinking like a Mall: Environmental Philosophy after the End of Nature.
 He argued that there is no such thing as nature apart from humans and that, paradoxically, everything is wild, even the things we make.

 The third biennial lecture took place in April 2015 with the artist Michael Rakowitz.
 Trying to open up academic form, the Professorship asked whether the lecture could open out and become a socially engaged art project.
 Rakowitz responded by listening into reports of the Ethics Table’s 2014-2015 discussions of police brutality.
 At one meeting, a relative of the family of Tamir Rice broke down in grief.
 Rakowitz heard of this, said he was moved, and responded with A Color Removed.
 The Professorship introduced Rakowitz to SPACES, Zygote Press, Guide to Kulchur, and the Social Justice Institute.
-In 2017-18, following years of further organization by the Professorship, the Professorship mistakenly entrusted the project to SPACES where it took place during the Cleveland Triennial.
-There – corrupted by the neoliberal framing of the institutions involved with it and by the arbitrariness of the artist – the project turned out to be morally ambivalent, misreported in the New York Times, and possibly a form of “trauma-feeding” in high art.
-Yet it also involved and supported the Tamir Rice Foundation, a bittersweet quid pro quo.
+In 2017-18, following years of further organization by the Professorship, the Professorship entrusted the project to SPACES where it took place during the Cleveland Triennial and supported the Tamir Rice Foundation.
+Discussion of the project’s complexities can be found here.